Keshan disease: Treatments

-The treatment for Keshan disease is selenium supplementation.
+One main treatment for Keshan disease is selenium supplementation.
 The recommended amounts are fifty-five micrograms of selenium per day for adult men and women, sixty micrograms a day for women during pregnancy and seventy micrograms per day for women after pregnancy.
 A doctor may insist that if a man is sexually active, he may have to take up to seventy micrograms of selenium per day.
 A doctor may also recommend that the individual take vitamin E; selenium and vitamin E are medically linked and seem to work together.
+An individual will most likely be prescribed selenium supplements (in the form of selenomethionine) or have injections of this mineral.
+Selenium is useful both for preventing the disease and for increasing survival rates among those with the disease.

 An individual will also be advised to have a diet that includes seafood, meats such as kidney, and liver, and some grains and seeds; all of these are high in selenium.
 Brewer's yeast and wheat germ both contain high levels of selenium.
 Garlic, onions, mushroom, broccoli, tomatoes, radishes, and Swiss chard may be good sources of selenium if the soil in which they are grown contains it.
 An individual will have to be monitored once they begin to take the selenium supplements, due to the fact that too much of it can cause balding, intestinal distress, weakness, and slow mental functioning.
 Individuals in China with the disease treat it with a herb called Astragalus, which accumulates selenium from the soil.

-Living with Keshan disease
+Standard cardiological medication such as diuretics, beta-blockers, angiotensin receptor blockers (ARBs), and angiotensin-converting enzyme inhibitors are used to manage the cardiological consequences of Keshan disease.
+Cardiac surgery (implants, stents or full heart transplant) may be advised in serious cases.

-An individual will most likely be prescribed selenium supplements (in the form of selenomethionine) or have injections of this mineral.
-Other recommendations for managing Keshan disease are to increase consumption of foods rich in selenium in addition to supplements, avoid alcohol, monitor side effects to medications, and increase sleep.
-Cardiac surgery (implants, stents or full heart transplant) may be advised.
+Other recommendations for managing Keshan disease are to avoid alcohol, monitor side effects to medications, and increase sleep.

+Animal models

+Aspects of Keshan disease have been successfully replicated in selenium-deficient mice infected with coxsackievirus B3.
+Compared to mice that consume sufficient selenium and are exposed to the same pathogen, these mice show higher viral titers in the heart, suggesting a weakening of the immune response.

+Gpx-1 knockout mice on a normal diet exhibit myocarditis when exposed to coxsackievirus B3, suggesting that selenium deficiency may precipitate the disease by reducing the activity of GPX-1.

+Viral mutation

+When a benign strain of coxsackievirus B3 infects selenium-deficient mice, it acquires mutations that cause it to produce heart problems in selenium-sufficient mice, suggesting that the selenium-deficient environment causes genetic mutations in the virus.
+When this strain was sequenced, it was found to have 6 out of 7 mutations (compared to the benign ancestor) shared with existing cardiovirluent strains.